 ABOUT US

-The Centre for British Photography (registered charity number 1190955) was founded by James Hyman in 2020 and opened a major new public space in central London in January 2023.
-The charity seeks to support photographers working in Britain through exhibitions, events, grants and mentoring.
+The Centre for British Photography (registered charity number 1190955) was founded by James Hyman in 2020 and seeks to support photographers working in Britain through exhibitions, events, grants and mentoring.
+The charity provides a platform for a range of voices in order to present an expansive overview of the diversity of photography, past and present.

-Please click here for details of THE HYMAN COLLECTION
+Please click here for information about THE HYMAN COLLECTION

 • TRUSTEES